What Are Mass Torts?

 Once a mass tort designation has been established and a judge has been selected, the judge typically holds a hearing to establish a schedule for certain issues, such as pretrial procedures, discovery issues, forms, calendaring and other details.
 All mass tort cases involve complex and substantial discovery.
 Discovery is the process of obtaining relevant documents, data and testimony from the defendants and others.
 Once individual trials begin, attorneys for all of the plaintiffs draw upon this collective body of information to establish the evidence and testimony necessary to win the case.

-Our Florida mass tort law firm has a proven track record of substantial recoveries in mass tort litigation.
+Our Florida mass tort litigation lawyers has a proven track record of substantial recoveries in mass tort litigation.
 Currently, we represent thousands of victims who are pursuing a mass tort lawsuit against some of the most powerful industries around the world.
 Most of these lawsuits involve a defective and dangerous drug, consumer product or medical device.

 For our assistance, call us today at (800) 780-8607, or feel free to use our convenient contact form.
 Because of time constraints, it’s better to reach out as soon as possible.
 At Searcy Denney, we want to help you — you don’t have to do it alone.